roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 participate in this abuse of lying?

 Quite simply, you will have to accept the fact that gossip mongers care not for the truth.
-To most effectively accommodate the truth you must counter the shit-speaking of others by providing an incorruptible example with those that you work.
+To most effectively accommodate the truth you must counter others' shit-speaking by providing an incorruptible example to those around you.
 If you work as a programmer, a worker bee, a minion, a flunky, then that involves the members of your team, your boss, and your customers.
 If you have a position as a low-level manager, that means the members of your team, your boss, and your customers.
 If you have hundreds of people working for you,